tectonichub/tectonichub.github.io/principles.md

 #### #9 Layers are evil.

 Don't add layers on top of layers.
-Some engineers love layers, because they have complicated minds, but each additional layer is an overhead, it makes architecture more complicated and that's evil.
+Some engineers love layers, because they have complicated minds, but each additional layer is an overhead, it makes architecture more complicated and that's the start of evil.

 Simple solutions are elegant and efficient and cheap to maintain.

 #### #10 Don't change interfaces.
 Ever.

 When you change an interface, you potentially create a hidden bomb in the system.
 Don't do it.
 Add another interface and mark the old one deprecated instead.
-Or better yet, make a system that supports multiple versions.
+Or better yet, make a system that dynamically supports multiple versions.

 #### #11 Seek for simplicity.